telerik/maui-docs/controls/autocomplete/templates/suggestionview-template.md

 ## Example

-Here is an example how to use the RadAutoComplete SuggestionViewTemplate:
+Here is an example how to use the RadAutoComplete `SuggestionViewTemplate`:

 **1.** Create the needed business objects, for example type City with the following properties: